anatolinicolae/photobooth/README.md

 - Controls a button and 4 LEDs for a visual countdown
 - Sends "START" command via serial when button is pressed
 - Receives countdown commands ("3", "2", "1", "GO") to control LEDs
-- Hardware semaphore provides visual feedback
+- Hardware countdown provides visual feedback

 ### 2. **Python Backend** (`python/`)
 - Long-running script that listens for "START" from Arduino